Hurricane Season | Hannah Modigh

 Boy and Cherry Picker Truck, 2012

-In southern Louisiana, where the threat of hurricanes arrives annually, the storm around some people is felt daily, behind doors, within the individual.
-Memories do not heal, but are repressed.
-Hurricane Season is a metaphor for living on the verge of eruption, for a sense that uncertainty, fear and anger bubble beneath the calm surface.
+The series was photographed in southern Louisiana, where the threat of hurricanes arrives annually, but the storm around some people is felt daily, behind doors, within the individual.
+Memories never have time to heal, but are repressed.
+Hurricane Season is a metaphor for an atmosphere of living on the verge of eruption, for a sense that uncertainty, fear, and anger bubble beneath the deceptively calm surface.

 Initially, Modigh was interested in Louisiana because of its violent history and wanted to investigate if this flows down the generations.
-She came to realise that fear of hurricanes and the widespread undertone of aggression came from the same source, they were natural reactions to feelings of threat.
+During her time there, she realised that fear of hurricanes and the undertone of aggression in large parts of society came from the same source: they were natural reactions to feelings of threat.
 But these emotions are passive and unproductive.
 Where weakness is undesirable, even dangerous, there should be an advantage in transforming fear into action.
 But in a macho landscape, it is more acceptable to be angry than scared.

 About the photographer